 On September 23, 2014, Seminole County Resolution #2014-R-182 was adopted by the Seminole County Board of County Commissioners (BOCC).
 All fee changes contained within this resolution (with the exception of annual pet license fees) will become effective as of October 1, 2014, which signifies the beginning of the County’s fiscal year.

-The Animal Services Division is providing a transition period for the new pet license fees, and therefore will continue to charge the existing $6 for sterilized pets, and $11 for unsterilized during the entire month of October 2014.
-Updated written notices will be sent at the end of that month to our customers, and the new pet license fees will become effective as of November 1, 2014.
+The new pet license fees will become effective as of November 1, 2014.
 The new annual license for sterilized pets (including dogs, cats and ferrets) will be reduced to $5.00, and the annual license for unsterilized pets (including dogs, cats and ferrets) will be increased to $25.00.
+CLICK HERE to access Seminole County Resolution #2014-R-182.

 You can obtain your license in 3 ways: